Thursday, May 24, 2012

-Turkey Jerky Treat Recipe
+Turkey Jerky for Dogs

 Last week I said I’d be making a dog treat in my dehydrator this week.
-(I recently bought a dehydrator for $5 at a thrift store and can’t wait to use it.)

 But then my new kitchen toy arrived: a jerky maker: